NSS-Data-Instructional-Stuff/data-analytics/Excel/projects/city-cemetery-burials/README.md

 7. Do you notice any interesting patterns regarding where (`Section/Lot`) people were buried?

 #### Create a new sheet for each pivot table or analysis work done to create a visualization and give each sheet a descriptive/meaningful name.
-Put all final charts (along with the related story) on their own worksheet.
-You should include any charts on this sheet that you think deliver on what has been asked.
+Your final product should include additional visualizations and charts (along with the related story).